Join National Chorale’s Artistic Director, Everett McCorvey,

 -

-James John is Professor of Music and Director of Choral Studies at Queens College’s Aaron Copland School of Music, where he directs the Queens College Vocal Ensemble, the Queens College Choral Society, and heads the graduate program in choral conducting.
-Dr. John is also Artistic Director of the Manhattan-based vocal ensemble Cerddorion, a select chamber choir dedicated to adventurous programs that span the breadth of the choral repertoire.
+James John is Professor of Music and Director of Choral Activities at the Aaron Copland School of Music at Queens College–CUNY, where he conducts the Queens College Vocal Ensemble and Queens College Choral Society and leads the graduate program in choral conducting.
+He also serves as Artistic Director of Cerddorion, a Manhattan-based chamber choir known for innovative programming spanning the breadth of the choral repertoire.

 Under his leadership, the choral program at the Aaron Copland School of Music has become recognized as one of the finest collegiate choral programs in the region, with performances at state and divisional conferences of the American Choral Directors Association, as well as performances in prestigious venues such as Carnegie Hall, Alice Tully Hall, and St. Patrick’s Cathedral.
 His ensembles are featured on several recordings, including The Partsongs of Hamish MacCunn, released by the QC Vocal Ensemble, and Songs of Peace and Praise, a compilation of choral music by Queens College composers, released on the NAXOS label.
 The QC Vocal Ensemble’s world premiere recording of Shanan Estreicher’s cantata, A Concordance of Leaves, was released on the NAXOS label in February of 2024.